The quadratic minimum spanning tree problem: lower bounds via extended formulations: Introduction

 \section{Introduction}

 The quadratic minimum spanning tree problem (QMSTP) is the problem of finding a spanning tree of a connected and undirected graph such that the sum of interaction costs over all pairs of edges in the tree is minimized.
-The QMSTP was introduced by Assad and Xu \cite{AssadXu} who have proven that the problem is strongly NP-hard.
-The QMSTP remains NP-hard even when the cost matrix is of rank one \cite{Punnen2001}.
+The QMSTP was introduced by Assad and Xu \cite{AssadXu} who have proven that the problem is strongly ${\mathcal NP}$-hard.
+The QMSTP remains ${\mathcal NP}$-hard even when the cost matrix is of rank one \cite{Punnen2001}.
 The adjacent-only quadratic minimum spanning tree problem (AQMSTP), that is the QMSTP where the interaction costs of all non-adjacent edge pairs are assumed to be zero, is also introduced in \cite{AssadXu}.
-That special version of the QMSTP is also strongly NP-hard.
+That special version of the QMSTP is also strongly ${\mathcal NP}$-hard.
+The QMSTP has applications in fields such as telecommunication, irrigation, transportation, and energy and hydraulic networks, see e.g., \cite{AssadXu,CHIANG2007734,Chou1973AUA}.

 The QMSTP can be seen as a generalization of several well known optimization problems, including the quadratic assignment problem \cite{AssadXu} and the satisfiability problem \cite{Cordone2012SolvingTQ}.
 There are also numerous variants of the QMSTP problem such as the minimum spanning tree problem with conflict pairs, the quadratic bottleneck spanning tree problem, and the bottleneck spanning tree problem with conflict pairs.
 For description of those problems, see e.g., \citet{CUSTIC201873}.
 In the same paper the authors investigate the complexity of the QMSTP and its variants, and prove intractability results for the mentioned variants on fan-stars, fans, wheels, $(k, n)$--accordions, ladders and $(k, n)$--ladders.
 The authors also prove that the AQMSTP on $(k, n)$--ladders and the QMSTP where the cost matrix is a permuted doubly graded matrix are polynomially solvable.